 I tried to refresh my memory by reading some reviews, and it was then I found out that there was an uncut version available, which included five minutes of additional footage.
 That meant that I might have seen only the cut version.
 Back in the late 1960s and 1970s, there was no such thing as a director’s cut.
 Movies would often be cut over the director’s objections before they made it to the theater.
 There were no DVDs to save the day.
 In fact, there was no cable TV and no video cassettes.
 The first time I saw The Wild Bunch and Once Upon a Time in the West (1968), they had each been reduced by about thirty minutes in length so that the theaters could fit two showings of these movies into one evening.
 It was a long time before I got to see them in their entirety.

-In some cases, the situation was further exacerbated when the movie was edited for television, in order to cut out the dirty words or to reduce the amount of sex and violence.
-Once the cuts had been made by a major network, that edited version was all that was available from then on.
+In some cases, the situation was further exacerbated when the movie was edited for television in order to cut out the dirty words or to reduce the amount of sex and violence.
+Sometimes, once the cuts had been made by a major network, that edited version was all that was available from then on.
 A case in point is Darker Than Amber (1970).
 Even the DVD is nothing but the edited-for-television version from back in those dark days.

 And so it was that I decided to watch the original Straw Dogs again, partly to see whether it was better than the remake, and partly to see scenes that might have been cut out originally.
 It was better than the remake, much better.
 When the violence begins near the end of the movie, we see the photography for which Peckinpah is famous, in comparison to which the remake is just fair.

-The material that had been cut out of the original was the scene where Amy Sumner (Susan George) is raped by her old boyfriend, who then holds her down so his friend can rape her too.
+What had been cut out of the original was some of the material from the scene where Amy Sumner (Susan George) is raped by her old boyfriend, who then holds her down so his friend can rape her too.
 It also exceeds the corresponding rape scene in the remake in its visceral force.
 But there is another difference.
-In the remake, Amy does not want to be raped, pure and simple.
+In the remake, Amy does not want to be raped.
 In the original, when her old boyfriend starts raping her, she vacillates between struggling against him and giving in to her lust for him.
 This stands in contrast to her relationship with her husband David (Dustin Hoffman), who is a somewhat indifferent lover, who tends to be easily distracted when they are kissing or having sex.

 The idea of a woman actually enjoying being raped is disturbing.
 And there are several other disturbing elements of this movie.
 Earlier on, Amy deliberately stood in front of the open bathroom window with nothing on from the waist up, letting the men working on the roof of the garage look at her, and then she turns to take a shower with the window still open.
 You can almost hear the men, two of whom eventually rape her, saying to themselves, “Why, she’s just begging us to watch,” and “She wants it bad.
 We ought to give it to her the way she wants it.”

-Another disturbing part of the movie involves a mentally retarded man, Henry Niles (David Warner), who apparently was caught fondling a young girl.
+Another disturbing part of the movie involves Henry Niles (David Warner), who is differently abled, and one of the things he is able to do differently is fondle young girls.
 Some people think he should be institutionalized, but his brother says that he can take care of him.
-Of course, the brother’s idea of taking care his child-molesting, retarded brother is by brutally slapping him when Janice, who appears to be about fifteen years old, starts talking to him in the middle of the street.
+Of course, the brother’s idea of taking care his child-molesting brother is by brutally slapping him when a girl named Janice starts talking to him in the middle of the street.
+In both movies, Janice is played by an actress that is about twenty-years old, but she is supposed to be a young teenager.

 Janice, by the way, is sexually aggressive, and she keeps pursuing Henry, eventually getting him alone with her.
 But when he hears people looking for them, because they fear the worst, he accidentally chokes her to death trying to keep her quiet.
 We have been allowed up to that point to feel sorry for Henry, thinking he needed more understanding.
 Suddenly, we realize he should have been locked up a long time ago.